-Please note: All individuals experiencing symptoms of COVID-19 or who have potentially been exposed to someone with COVID-19 and are not vaccinated against COVID-19 are asked to isolate at home or in a designated isolation space on campus.
+Please note: All individuals experiencing symptoms of COVID-19 or who have potentially been exposed to someone with COVID-19 are asked to isolate at home or in a designated isolation space on campus.
 These individuals should not return to campus/class until they have been cleared by a medical professional to do so or are symptom free for 72 hours.
-Fully vaccinated individuals who have been exposed to a person with COVID-19 or suspected to have COVID-19 should self-monitor for symptoms.
-These individuals do not need to quarantine unless they develop symptoms consistent with COVID-19.